Ghost Effect from Boltzmann Theory: Methodology

 In the case of $\lnm{\nx\tq}=o(1)$, however,

 which is impossible to close via \eqref{6bound} with a severe loss of $\e^{-1}$.
-We note that the term $-\e^{-1}5P\br{\nx\tq,\bb c}$ presents a generic major difficulty in compressible Euler limits, and the main mathematical achievement of our contribution is to develop a systematic methodology to overcome this loss of $\e$ in the presence of boundary effects.\\
+We note that the term $-\e^{-1}5P\bbr{\nx\tq,\bb c}$ presents a fundamental major difficulty, and the main mathematical achievement of our contribution is to develop a systematic methodology to overcome this loss of $\e$ in the presence of boundary effects.
+Furthermore, \eqref{assumption:boundary} forces us to introduce boundary layer approximation at the leading order, in a stark contrast to the case $\lnm{\nx\tq}=o(1)\e$.
+This presents another major technical challenge due to the well-known singularity at the grazing set: no mathematical theory is available for non-convex sets.\\